SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 - [Update the system clock](https://wiki.archlinux.org/title/Installation_guide#Update_the_system_clock)

 ### Internet
 If you're using **Ethernet cable**, internet connection should work out of the box.
 As for WiFi users, connect using [iwctl](https://wiki.archlinux.org/title/Iwctl "Iwctl").
-And for broadband users, try with the [mmcli](https://wiki.archlinux.org/title/Mmcli "Mmcli") utility.
+And for mobile broadband users, try with the [mmcli](https://wiki.archlinux.org/title/Mmcli "Mmcli") utility.

 {{< admonition bug "Troubleshooting" false >}}
 For wireless and WWAN, make sure the card is not blocked with [rfkill](https://wiki.archlinux.org/title/Rfkill)